Panic selling: Stock market crash of 1929

 After World War I, the United States experienced significant economic growth that was fueled by new technologies and improved production processes.
 Industrial production output increased 25% between the years 1927 and 1929.
 In late October 1929, the decline began in the market and led to panic selling as more investors were unwilling to risk additional losses.
 The market sharply declined and was followed by the Great Depression.

-Financial crisis of 2008
+2008 financial crisis

 The mortgage crisis led to public concern over the ability of financial institutions to cover their exposures in the subprime loan market and credit default swaps.
 As more financial institutions such as Lehman Brothers and AIG reported their failures, the market instability deepened and more investors withdrew their investments.
 In October, the stock market crash occurred.
 Dow Jones Industrial Average fell 1,874 points or 18.1% during Black Week which began on October 6.
 In that same month, S&P 500 and the Nasdaq Composite reached their lowest level since 2003.